HOLIDAY SEASON: Save up to 50% and get up to $90 BTC on the best deals of the year

 With a passphrase, you will be able to make someone else think they now have access to your digital assets or your cryptocurrencies.

-For example, someone could be putting you under duress to hand out your recovery phrase or unlock your Ledger device.
+For example, someone could be putting you under duress to hand out your secret recovery phrase or unlock your Ledger signer.
 With its usual settings, it would only give access to your regular accounts.
 Especially if there is a bit of a balance on your regular accounts while the majority of your crypto rests on hidden accounts, this could be pretty convincing in a tough situation.

 To make things even more secure, you could even use multiple hidden accounts with different passphrases.
 This can be useful if the attacker is aware of the Ledger Passphrase feature.